zhangwei5095/MySQL-Cluster/README.md

 #Further Ideas

-In addition to this setup a MySQL Proxy could be used to access the SQL nodes.
+In addition to this setup a MySQL proxy could be used to access the SQL nodes.